If there’s anything harder than getting in shape, it might just be picking which gym to go to.

 There are over 800 LA Fitness locations throughout the U.S. and Canada, and the privately-owned company is best known for its clean and spacious workout spaces.

 You’ll also find a lower budget “spin off” of LA Fitness in some places called Esporta.
 It looks and feels almost exactly like an LA Fitness only with a few key amenities missing.

 Alright, let’s get down to it.
 Who wins on cost?

-LA Fitness: People on Reddit write that you're sometimes able to haggle and negotiate with the folks at LA Fitness, but in any case their standard rate is a $100 initiation fee then $29.99 per month (to go to any LA Fitness) or $25.99 per month (for a single club membership).
+But in any case their standard rate is a $100 initiation fee then $30-35 per month (to go to any LA Fitness) or $25.99 per month (for a single club membership).